Once you have received a trip assignment, there are just a few more things you need to do to prepare for Orientation Adventure.

 Here are a few things to think about when deciding whether to borrow or buy:

-Frame packs: I love my frame pack.
-It has survived two around-the-world trips and is far and away my favorite and most useful piece of luggage.
+Frame packs: Fram packs are great.
 If you plan to do any international traveling during your time at Pomona, we highly recommend buying an internal frame backpack with a capacity of somewhere between 4,000 and 6,000 cubic inches.
 You'll be able to use the same pack for any wilderness trips you take while in college.
 Travel backpacks with zip-away straps for easier baggage checking on planes are widely available, but we don't recommend these.
 Their suspension systems (shoulder straps, hipbelt, etc.) are generally less extensive than those of their hiking counterparts, making travel packs less comfortable to wear for long periods.
 In our experience, travel packs are also less durable.
 Instead of a travel pack, buy a regular hiking pack and stuff it in an army duffel bag before checking it as baggage.
 These duffel bags can be purchased for about $10 at a military surplus store and come in a variety of sizes as well as colors other than olive green.

 Sleeping bags: These can be useful anytime you need to spend a few nights somewhere and won't have a bed.
 They are also an alternative to carrying a set of sheets or a bedroll when hostel-hopping.
 A mummy cut bag certified for temperatures down to 20-30 degrees Fahrenheit is probably the most versatile choice.
 If you expect to be carrying it on your back very often, you should pay the premium for a lighter, more compressible down-filled bag.
 When not on the road or trail, remember to store these bags properly (i.e. not compressed) so that their insulation will remain effective.